nico3333fr/van11y-accessible-modal-window-aria/README.md

 Remember there are some demos, it will be easier to understand: <a href="https://van11y.net/downloads/modal/demo/index.html">Demo of accessible modal window</a>

+The script is launched when the page is loaded.
+If you need to execute it on AJAX-inserted content, you may use for example on <div id="newContent">your modal launcher source</div>:

+van11yAccessibleModalWindowAria(document.getElementById('newContent'));

 ## Minimal styling classes

 Here is the minimal set of styles needed to make it work (without data-modal-prefix-class attribute):